 Before artificial intelligence, logistics companies primarily planned ground delivery routes based on trial and error, in addition to known rules about efficient delivery routes.
 Drivers might come up with their delivery routes on the fly, utilizing their extensive knowledge of the city or area.
 Although this can work well, it is inefficient, unable to work well with specific time slots, and relies too much on the driver’s skill and knowledge.

 AI can analyze traffic data and intelligently build last-mile delivery and pickup routes that meet specific time slots while taking advantage of optimizations that may be unintuitive for human drivers.
+Intelligent Traffic Management systems, much like AI in logistics, can optimize routes and schedules, leading to more efficient deliveries and improved customer satisfaction.
 Gone are the days of inefficient, hand-made delivery routes that rely on intuition; AI brings efficiency and predictability to this space.